 What Is the Object of a Preposition? (with Examples)

 Object of a PrepositionThe object of a preposition is the noun or pronoun governed by a preposition.
-The object of a preposition is usually (but not always) the noun or pronoun immediately to the right of the preposition.
+The object of a preposition is usually (but not always) the noun or pronoun to the right of the preposition.

-Examples of Objects of PrepositionsHere are some examples of objects of prepositions.
-In the examples below, the objects of prepositions are shaded, and the prepositions are in bold.
+Easy Examples of Object of PrepositionIn the examples below, the objects of prepositions are shaded, and the prepositions are in bold

 - This is one small step for a man, one giant leap for mankind.
 (Neil Armstrong) (The word a before man is a modifier.
 The object of a preposition is often accompanied by modifiers that precede it or follow it.)